 This does not mean leaderless teams – nothing could be further from the truth – rather teams with many leaders each of whom operate in different domains – all interacting together in a highly co-operative and effective way.

 Recover your lost ‘group messaging instincts’

-The other major pillar of bioteams is the use of short messages rather than documents to produce effective action – this is described in more detail in Group Messaging Instincts: how to recover them.
+The other major pillar of bioteams is the use of short messages rather than documents to produce effective action.